vladopajic/go-test-coverage/README.md

   # The minimum total coverage project should have
   total: 95

-# Holds regexp rules which will override thresholds for matched files or packages using their paths.
+# Holds regexp rules which will override thresholds for matched files or packages
+# using their paths.
 #
-# First rule from this list that matches file or package is going to apply new threshold to it.
+# First rule from this list that matches file or package is going to apply
-# If project has multiple rules that match same path, override rules should be listed in order from
+# new threshold to it.
+If project has multiple rules that match same path,
-# specific to more general rules.
+# override rules should be listed in order from specific to more general rules.
 override:
-  # Increase coverage threshold to 100% for `foo` package (default is 80, as configured above)
+  # Increase coverage threshold to 100% for `foo` package
+  # (default is 80, as configured above in this example)
   - threshold: 100
     path: ^pkg/lib/foo$

-# Holds regexp rules which will exclude matched files or packages from coverage statistics
+# Holds regexp rules which will exclude matched files or packages
+# from coverage statistics
 exclude:
   # Exclude files or packages matching their paths
   paths: